CARRTLABUSF/UnityChallenge24/README.md

 ## Submission Guidelines

 To submit your solutions, follow these steps:

-1. **Pull Request**:
+**Pull Request**:
-   - Add a pull request in the Pull Request tab of this repository.
+   1. Add a pull request in the Pull Request tab of this repository.
-   - Reference your forked repository in the pull request.
+   2. Reference your forked repository in the pull request.
-   - Provide a brief explanation of how your changes solve the challenges.
+   3. Provide a brief explanation of how your changes solve the challenges
+   4. Include links to some demo videos

-2. **Demo Video**:
+**Demo Videos Suggestion**:
    - Upload a demo video or videos of your final solution(s) to [WeTransfer](https://wetransfer.com/).
    - Include the link to your video(s) in your pull request.